 To meet the current and future needs of OC, the Foundation is dependent on the financial support of alumni, parents of alumni, the business community, other foundations, and friends of the college.

-OC Foundation

-OC Bremerton: College Service Center, Rm 530 360-475-7120, 360-475-7125 FAX E-mail: foundation@olympic.edu http://www.olympic.edu/olympic-college-foundation
+OC Foundation College Service Center, Rm.
+530 360-475-7120, foundation@olympic.edu www.olympic.edu/olympic-college-foundation